linkedin/icon-magic/packages/@icon-magic/generate/README.md

 ### generate(iconSet: IconSet): Promise<void>

-It primary exposes the generate function that takes in a mapping of the path to the icon directory and the Icon class corresponding to the icon.
-This allows it to be chained to the build step in the following manner:
+This package's primary interface is the generate function that takes in a mapping of the path to the icon directory and the Icon class corresponding to the icon.
+This allows it to be chained to the build step in the following
+manner:

 ```typescript
 // build all the icons